kyusign/hello-ys/README.md

 sns-dashboard.exe setup
 ```

-Fill in the three channel URLs and optionally adjust the CPM rates, then press **Save**.
-The configuration will be written to `config.json`.
+Fill in each credential field along with the three channel URLs and optional CPM rates, then press **Save**.
+The configuration will be written to `config.json` and an initial authentication step will run.

 ## Scheduled Data Collection